-Ed Donovan, elected President of the Wilkinsburg Board of School Directors in December, 2013, is Chair and Graduate Program Director in the Education Department at Chatham University in Shadyside.
+Ed Donovan, former President of the Wilkinsburg School Board of Directors (December 2013 to 2017), serves as a board member and is the Chair and Graduate Program Director in the Education Department at Chatham University in Shadyside.
 He is responsible for PreK-4 and Secondary teacher certification programs for the Chatham College for Women and the Chatham College of Graduate Studies, and a M.Ed. program in Special Education.
 In this role he serves as the University’s Certification Officer for the Pennsylvania Department of Education.

 Ed is a graduate of Edinboro University of Pennsylvania and Penn State, where he earned the M.Ed. in Education.
 He has been a junior high teacher, a principal, and held many positions with Penn State before becoming Director of Education Programs offered through Penn State Outreach.
 His focus with the College of Education was in Special Education, Differentiated Instruction, Tutoring, Applied Behavior Analysis, and Autism.
 His innovative approach to teacher education have won numerous awards, and he was one of the founders of Penn State’s award-winning National Autism Conference, held each August in State College.

 He is also a Senior Consultant with KEYGroup, a global leadership development firm based in Pittsburgh, where his interests include communication styles, conflict resolution, teamwork, assessment, diversity and authentic leadership.